 Amateur Film Archeology

-Supported by the Austrian Science Fund FWF, this research project on Amateur Film Archeology is the first of its kind to systematically analyze cinematographic expressions and practices of amateur film.
-Thus, it defines itself as a developmental project in a field that has only been partially recognized by international scientific research.
-The primary goal of the research project is the systematic analysis of approximately 7,000 roughly organized rolls of amateur film from the collection of the Austrian Film Museum.
+The primary goal of the research project was the systematic analysis of approximately 7,000 roughly organized rolls of amateur film from the collection of the Austrian Film Museum.

-Project staff:
+Project coordinator and staff:

 Partners:

-The Austrian Film Museum
+Austrian Film Museum

 University of Siegen, Chair of Media History